svj-aventador/xrpl-dev-portal/content/references/rippled-api/ledger-data-formats/ledger-object-types/ledgerhashes.md

 There are two kinds of `LedgerHashes` object.
 Both types have the same fields.
 Each ledger version contains:

 - Exactly one "recent history" `LedgerHashes` object
 - A number of "previous history" `LedgerHashes` objects based on the current ledger index (that is, the length of the ledger history).
-Specifically, the SGY Ledger adds a new "previous history" object every 65536 ledger versions.
+Specifically, the RCP Ledger adds a new "previous history" object every 65536 ledger versions.

 **Note:** As an exception, a new genesis ledger has no `LedgerHashes` objects at all, because it has no ledger history.